Evaluating a Methodology for Increasing AI Transparency: A Case Study: Introduction

 \section{Introduction}

 AI-based systems are increasingly being used to make or inform decisions that can greatly impact an individual's life.
-Although these systems can be beneficial, numerous groups have demonstrated significant risks of these systems~\cite{propublica,Selbst2017,amazon-recruiting-2018,UK-exam-2020,zillow-2021}.
+Although these systems can be beneficial, research has shown significant potential for harm from these systems~\cite{propublica,Selbst2017,amazon-recruiting-2018,UK-exam-2020,zillow-2021}.
 Due to these concerns, there has been strong demand for increased AI transparency from researchers, civil society advocates, and governments.
-One way to achieve this transparency is to have a standardized document, similar in spirit to a nutritional label, that would describe the relevant aspects of the AI system.
+One way to improve transparency is to have a standardized document, similar in spirit to a nutritional label, that would describe the relevant aspects of the AI system.
 Several research~\cite{datasheets-cacm-2020,dataset-nut-label-2gen-2020,factsheets-2019,model-cards,aboutml-2020,co-designing-checklists-2020}, industry~\cite{tm-forum-model-datasheet-2020}, and government~\cite{UK-transparency-proposal-2021,EuropeanCommission2020,canada-protocol-2019} efforts have proposed documentation templates containing questions to be answered by model or dataset developers.
-Although these templates provide a useful starting point, no single template can cover the needs of diverse documentation consumers.
-These include people not involved with the development of the AI model: e.g., end users, affected subjects, and regulators, as well as those who have developed and deployed the model: e.g., data scientists, model validators, and model operations engineers.
+Although these templates provide a useful starting point, no single template, with a fixed set of questions, can cover the variety of AI use cases and the information needs of diverse documentation consumers.
+These consumers include people not involved with the development of the AI model: e.g., end users, affected subjects, and regulators, as well as those who have developed and deployed the model: e.g., data scientists, model validators, and model operations engineers.